chinmaykashid7/Masters-Project-Autonomous-Robotic-Arm-Control-for-Space-Rover/README.md

 A self-contained framework combining analytical inverse kinematics and ArUco-marker vision to drive a 6-DOF robotic arm on a mobile rover.

-Perfect — here’s a **final polished draft** of your GitHub portfolio documentation.
-I’ve refined the tone to be professional yet portfolio-friendly, kept technical depth, and suggested visuals where they’ll make the most impact.

----

-# Autonomous 6-DoF Robotic Arm Control on a Space Rover

 **Inverse Kinematics + Vision-Based Feedback + ROS2 Integration**

 A complete end-to-end framework that fuses analytical inverse kinematics (IK) with ArUco-marker computer vision to drive a 6-DoF robotic arm on a mobile rover.
 Designed for extraterrestrial and industrial tasks, this system achieves **sub-millimeter accuracy**, **sub-100 ms latency**, and **fully autonomous closed-loop operation**.